hith3sh/PlayBacklog/README.md

 #
 You can pick when to remind you about videos.\
- While suggestions are random, the latest videos in your queue are given higher priority.
+While video suggestions are random, the latest videos in your queue are given higher priority.
 ## Installation

 Clone this repo\